PHPHitman/CRM/readme.md

 I wrote this instruction on my computer where I have already installed PHP and setted global path, so probably it will be necessery.
 If you use password to phpmyadmin you'll have to add it into .env file.

-If you'll have any issues with setup sorry for that, I've wrote it from my mind, didn't check it on different machine.
+If you'll have any issues with setup sorry for that, I wrote it from my mind, didn't check it on different machine.

 ## Code Examples